Prof-ThiagoOliveira/blog/content/_index.md

       subtitle: ''
       text: |-
         <div style="text-align: justify;">
-          I am a statistician with <strong>14+ years of experience</strong> turning experimental, genomic, and farm-system data into decisions.
-After completing my PhD in Statistics at the University of Sao Paulo, I specialised in advanced mixed-model/Bayesian analytics and in the development of <strong>economic and sustainability selection indices</strong> that keep breeding programmes accountable.
+          I am a statistician and statistical computing specialist with <strong>14+ years of experience</strong> developing reliable analytical workflows, reusable R packages, dashboards, and reproducible reporting across agriculture, genetics, public health, and sports analytics.
+My work focuses on data quality, analytical reliability, and decision-ready outputs delivered through structured computational workflows, QC/ETL pipelines, and standardised analysis practices.

-          As a <strong>Consultant Statistician at <a href="https://www.abacusbio.com/">AbacusBio</a></strong>, I lead cross-functional teams that deliver genetic-evaluation pipelines, automated QC/ETL workflows, and decision dashboards for livestock, crop, and agri-tech partners.
-That work depends on production-grade code in R, C++, bash, and SQL, Docker-based reproducible environments, and early collaboration between domain scientists and data engineers.
+          As a <strong>Consultant Statistician at <a href="https://www.abacusbio.com/">AbacusBio</a></strong>, I deliver statistical and analytical solutions for plant and animal breeding programmes, lead cross-functional delivery of genetic-evaluation pipelines, and build traceable workflows that link raw data, cleaned datasets, model inputs, and final outputs.
+That work depends on production-grade code in R, C++, Bash, and SQL, Docker-based environments, and clear technical documentation.

-          Earlier, I held a Marie Sklodowska-Curie COFUND fellowship at the Roslin Institute (University of Edinburgh), worked with multidisciplinary research and industry teams, and lectured in statistics at USP.
-Along the way I have published across Nature-branded journals, advised national breeding programmes, and mentored teams on delivering transparent, auditable analyses for agriculture and genomics.
+          Earlier, I held a Marie Sklodowska-Curie COFUND fellowship at the Roslin Institute, worked on public-health and sports analytics projects at the National University of Ireland Galway, and taught statistics and quantitative methods at the University of Sao Paulo.
+Across those roles I developed software, dashboards, and analytical pipelines designed for transparency, reuse, and auditability.

-          Whether the brief is accelerating genetic gain, improving farm-system resilience, or strengthening agricultural production systems, my bias is toward rigour, reproducibility, and decision-ready outputs.
-Browse my recent publications and projects, and get in touch if you would like to collaborate or have a specific challenge in mind.
+          I combine advanced statistical modelling with reproducible analytical tooling to make complex data more usable for researchers, analysts, and stakeholders.
+Browse my recent publications and projects, and get in touch if you would like to collaborate.
         </div>
     design:
       columns: '1'